 Master it and Redeem your Miles

-This will require you to have a large number of points whether from sign up bonuses on cards or from flying around the world often.
+This will require you to have a large number of points whether from the sign up bonuses on cards or from flying around the world often.

 A strategy like this works great for people who travel often on business but spend their miles on pleasure trips with the family.